The One That Got Me in Trouble

 Just because I said something about a 2-bit garden tool…

-[The original subject line for this email was ‘Harder than a 2-bit Garden Tool’, and you can read about the fallout (and ultimate benefit) from it here.]
+[This was originally an email that I sent to my list, and the subject line was ‘Harder than a 2-bit Garden Tool’, and you can read about the fallout (and ultimate benefit) from it here.]

 “For every wish, there is a price to pay.” ~ Bank of the Multiverse, Faith & Trust Co.

 And while all forms of payment, including cash, are, at least in theory, acceptable currency, the difference between a million smackers and a song sung with Soul is non-existent in the sight of Our Common Creator Endlessness (or the Universe or whatever) if’n ya give it with a truly glad heart.

 It’s the intention back of the act that makes the scrip worthy (equals awesome—we can start the installment plan now, even if we have “nothing”).